What special coverages are offered in your program?

 Your primary contact for becoming a covenantal member of the UCC Insurance Board program is your Insurance Board local agent.
 You will find your agent well-qualified and quite knowledgeable in the risk management issues facing your church.
 Simply click Find An Agent at the bottom of the Home screen.

 Who is eligible to participate?

-IB offers church property insurance and church liability insurance to churches and related ministries that are affiliated with the United Church of Christ, the Christian Church (Disciples of Christ) Alliance of Baptists, and the Presbyterian Church (USA) are eligible to participate in the program.
+IB offers church property insurance and church liability insurance to churches and related ministries that are affiliated with the United Church of Christ, the Christian Church (Disciples of Christ) Alliance of Baptists, Presbyterian Church (USA), Reformed Church in America, and Evangelical Lutheran Church in America.

 Who runs the program?

 Insurance Board is a not-for-profit corporation owned by the participating Conferences of the United Church of Christ.
 They elect the Board members.
 The guiding principles are set by a 21-member Board of Directors consisting of UCC Conference Ministers, Christian Church (Disciples of Christ) Regional Ministers, Alliance of Baptists Executives, and Presbyterian Church (USA) Executives, and qualified lay leaders from around the Country.
 Insurance Board staff members administer the group insurance program and serve as your professional resource.

 What assurances do we have that claims are paid?